leannejdong/MGOSDT/cpu-profiling.md

 As we see in the godbolt example, the rule is generally inferred.
 In contrast, when we work with smart pointers, the ownership is specified by type.
 See more info on
 [ownership semantic](https://www.modernescpp.com/index.php/no-new-new).

-According to our ASAN report, the source of leak came from
+According to our ASAN report, one source of leak came from the fact messages are not completely deleted in the queue before re-assignment.
 ```cpp
 bool Queue::push(Message const & message) {
     message_type * internal_message = new message_type();